Corn Mycotoxin FAQs

 Mycotoxins are complex chemical compounds, which makes them difficult to quantify.
 However, several technologies can assess mycotoxin concentrations in corn grain.

-For this reason, you should never rely solely on visual methods to confirm the presence of mycotoxins.
-A common visual test — the black light test — can indicate the presence of the fungus Aspergillus flavus, but it does not detect the aflatoxin it produces (Figure 6).
+For this reason, never rely solely on visual methods to confirm the presence of mycotoxins.
+A common visual test—the black light test—can indicate the presence of the fungus Aspergillus flavus, but it does not detect aflatoxin in the corn kernels (Fig. 5).

-For an accurate assessment, send grain samples to a professional laboratory for analysis (Figure 7).
+For an accurate assessment, send grain samples to a professional laboratory for analysis.
 Local laboratories and grain inspection services may test individual corn samples for mycotoxins; however, sample testing can be expensive.
 Check with your local extension personnel for a more complete list of grain testing facilities in your area.
 The cost and submission procedures will vary by provider.

-See Corn Disease Management: Grain and Silage Sampling and Mycotoxin Testing (CPN-2003) for more information.
+See Corn Grain and Silage Sampling and Mycotoxin Testing (CPN-2003) for more information.

-Figure 6.
-When crushed corn grain (top) is exposed to a black light, it can fluoresce (glow) if kojic acid is present (bottom right).
-A. flavus often produces kojic acid, but a black light test is not a reliable method for detecting aflatoxin.
+Figure 5.
+When crushed corn kernels (top) are exposed to a black light, they can fluoresce (glow) if kojic acid is present (bottom right).
+A. flavus often produces kojic acid but the presence of kojic acid does not necessarily indicate the presence of aflatoxin.
+For these reasons, using a black light test is not a reliable method for detecting aflatoxin.

-No. Mycotoxins are extremely stable and heating, freezing, roasting, or treating with chemicals cannot reliably reduce mycotoxin levels within kernels.
-In some cases, you can reduce the overall mycotoxin concentration in the grain by removing broken grain (fines), foreign materials, and lightweight moldy kernels.
+No. Mycotoxins are extremely stable, and heating, freezing, roasting, or treating them with chemicals cannot reliably reduce the mycotoxin concentrations present within kernels.
+In some cases, the overall mycotoxin concentration in the grain sample may be reduced by removing broken grain (fines), grain dust, foreign materials, and lightweight moldy kernels.
+In grain with extremely high concentrations of mycotoxins, cleaning and removing fines might not reduce the applied discounts at the point of sale.

-You can greatly reduce the further accumulation of mycotoxins in harvested grain by properly drying corn to less than 15 percent moisture.
-Dry grain to 13 percent for long-term storage.
+Additional accumulation of mycotoxins in harvested grain in storage may be greatly reduced by properly drying corn to less than 15% moisture.
+For long term storage, dry grain to 13%.

-When grain moisture levels are greater than 16 percent, the risk of aflatoxin and ochratoxin accumulation in- creases.
-Moisture greater than 18 percent elevates the risk of DON, zearalenone, and fumonisins.
-Warm conditions will accelerate the rates of spoilage and mycotoxin accumulation.
-There is no evidence that mycotoxin levels will increase in grain stored at an appropriately low moisture (Figure 8).
+When grain moisture concentrations are greater than 16%, the risk of aflatoxin and ochratoxin accumulation increases.
+Moisture greater than 18% elevates the risk of DON, zearalenone, and fumonisins.
+Warm conditions can further accelerate the rates of spoilage and mycotoxin accumulation.
+No evidence exists that mycotoxin concentrations will increase in grain stored at an appropriately low moisture (e.g., 13%).

-It’s important to point out that while high-temperature drying will stop mold growth and mycotoxin production, it will not reduce the level of mycotoxins already present.
-Quick drying is preferred over low-heat drying.
+It is important to point out that while high-temperature drying will stop mold growth and mycotoxin production, it will not reduce the concentration of mycotoxins already present.
+Rapid drying is preferred over low-heat drying.
 Be wary of low-temperature, in-bin dryers for moldy corn, and be sure to meet proper ventilation requirements for dry corn storage.

-More information about proper grain storage is available in Corn Disease Management: Storing Mycotoxin-affected Grain (CPN-2004).
+More information about proper grain storage is available in Storing Mycotoxin-affected Grain (CPN-2004).

 Acknowledgments